XRPLF/xrpl-dev-portal/docs/use-cases/defi/integrate-with-xrpl-dex.md

 ### Submitting Offers

-To creat ean offer, send an `OfferCreate` transaction.
+To create an offer, send an `OfferCreate` transaction.

 An `OfferCreate` transaction is an instruction to conduct a trade, either between two tokens, or a token and XRP.
 Each transaction contains a buy amount (`TakerPays`) and a sell amount (`TakerGets`).
 When the transaction is processed, it automatically consumes matching or crossing Offers to the extent possible.
 If that doesn't completely fill the new Offer, then the rest becomes an Offer object in the ledger.

 The Offer object waits in the ledger until other Offers or cross-currency payments fully consume it.
 The account that placed the Offer is called the Offer's _owner_.
 You can cancel your own Offers at any time, using the dedicated `OfferCancel` transaction, or as an option of the `OfferCreate` transaction.

+{% admonition type="info" name="Note" %}
-**Note:** Any Offer in the DEX that would exchange two tokens can use XRP as an intermediary currency in a synthetic order book.
+Any Offer in the DEX that would exchange two tokens can use XRP as an intermediary currency in a synthetic order book.
 The XRPL DEX automatically uses this bridging technique to improve exchange rates and liquidity when doing so is cheaper than trading token-to-token.
 To learn more, see: [auto-bridging](autobridging.html).
+{% /admonition %}

 While you have an Offer in the ledger, it sets aside some of your XRP toward the owner [reserve](reserves.html).
 When the Offer gets removed, for any reason, that XRP is freed up again.